The Only Three Things That Determine Your Life

 Everything you have right now — your job, your relationships, your income, where you live, how you carry yourself in a room — is a direct result of three things.

-I’ll tell you the third at the end.
+What you know, who you know, and a third thing I’ll tell you at the end.

 Think about that seriously for a second, because it sounds simple until you actually pull on the thread.

 You know how to get dressed for work.
 You know how to do your job.
 You know how to talk to someone you’re interested in.
-You know how to navigate a city, negotiate a salary, read a room.
 Every single thing you’ve figured out how to do — no matter how small — expanded what was possible for you.
 And every single thing you still don’t know is a door you haven’t opened yet.
 A version of your life you haven’t accessed.

 What you know has gotten you exactly here.
 The question worth sitting with is: if you knew more, where would you be?